nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 ```

 ## Get the file size and modified time with os.stat
-* The file size and last modified time for a file path can be derived from `os.stat` function
+* The file size and last modified time for a file path can be derived from `os.stat` function.
 ```py
 import os